vishnukommuri326/Dreamers/README.md

 ## How to Contribute

-To get started, please review our CONTRIBUTING.md document, which outlines the guidelines for contributing
+To get started, please review our [CONTRIBUTING.md](https://github.com/agiledev-students-fall2024/4-final-project-while-we-were-dreaming/blob/main/CONTRIBUTING.md) document, which outlines the guidelines for contributing.